MILITARY ENGINEERS IN

 Type, organization and structure of MILENG

-The other is the HDF 1st Honvéd Explosive Ordnance Disposal and Warship Regiment.
+The HDF 1st Explosive Ordnance Disposal and River Flotilla Regiment is stationed in Budapest.
 Within the territory of Hungary all of the EOD incidents are military responsibility.
-Day after day, they deploy to neutralize the remnants of the Secound World War.
+Day after day, they deploy to neutralize the remnants of the Second World War.
 The unexploded explosive ordnances (UXOs) strewn around the country, including artillery shells, hand grenades, aerial bombs and different types of mines.
 They also guard and secure River Danube, the main waterway of the nation, and demine if needed.
 They are ready to neutralize conventional and regular types of UXOs as well as improvised explosive devices (IEDs), the favourite weapons of modern-day terrorism.

-Beyond the two regiments the infantry brigades have a sapper battalion to provide combat engineer support for them.
-The other arms regiments have company or platoon size engineer units subordinated.
+Beyond the two regiments the infantry brigades have sapper battalions to provide combat engineer support for them.